Sebaurzi02/Interactive-Edge-Detection/README.md

   - single image
   - dataset (BSDS500)
 -Initial integration of:
-  - **Canny**, implemented from scratch following the theoretical formulation of the algorithm
+  - **Canny**, implemented **from scratch without external libraries**, strictly following the theoretical formulation and the classical processing stages of the algorithm.
+  The standalone implementation is available at: [Canny Edge Detector – From Scratch](<(https://github.com/Sebaurzi02/Canny-Implementation)>)

   - **TEED**, executed via command-line inference in an Anaconda environment